Baron, who received her proclamation from the city brought along a special video for Commissioner Joy Carter.

 Carter then presented Coral Springs Talk with a proclamation from the city.

 “It’s a labor of love because it’s not a labor of money.
 I have a few part-time writers, and we’re located right here in Coral Springs,” said Baron.

-Editor of Coral Springs Talk since 2012, Baron reminded everyone that her labor of love, winner of the Florida Press Club’s Online Independent website Award five separate times, is no stranger to ‘hard-hitting news.’
+Editor of Coral Springs Talk since 2012, Baron winner of the Florida Press Club’s Online Independent website Award five separate times, is no stranger to ‘hard-hitting news.’

 Laughs ensued, following Baron’s video montage from the summer of 2019, when Commissioner Carter’s stuffed dog, Chauncey, was kidnapped, taken on a whirlwind trip, and later returned to Carter’s hands.